How to Avoid Fighting Rust Borrow Checker

 -

 Each slotmap ensures key uniqueness, but if you mix keys of different slotmaps, the different keys of different slotmap may duplicate.
-Using the wrong key may successfully get an element but logically wrong. ↩
+Using the wrong key may successfully get an element but logically wrong. id-arena avoids that by attaching arena id into key, but that makes key larger. ↩

 -